 The Bearcats have not partnered with a sportsbook.

 You cannot bet on the College Football Championship in Ohio yet.
-Sports betting was signed into law by Governor Mike DeWine on December 22, 2021, and lawmakers hope to launch during 2022.
+Sports betting was signed into law by Governor Mike DeWine on December 22, 2021, and will launch Jan.
+1, 2023.

-No, DraftKings is not legal in Ohio.
-Sports betting has been legalized, but the rules and regulations have yet to be drafted.
+No, DraftKings Sportsbook is not yet legal in Ohio.
+Sports betting has been legalized, and will launch Jan.
+1, 2023.